mrmoxon/mrmoxon.github.io/_posts/2024-24-10-emergence.markdown

 MESA theory can be used to model Efficient Markets, learning rules, linguistics, chemical interactions, and possibly everything else.

-But for now, lets use this theory to describe how biological systems self-organise into increasingly complex hierarchies while maintaining stability:
+But for now, let's use this theory to describe how biological systems self-organise into increasingly complex hierarchies while maintaining stability:

 #### [See [Appendix](#appendix) for our example]